 Please welcome my beautiful sister Victoria to the QC Beauty Buzz!
 She kindly let me use her as my canvas for this look that I’m very excited to share with you.
-I decided to incorporate a couple techniques in this post.
+I decided to incorporate a couple of techniques in this post.

 Let’s start with the brows…

-Since this look is all about the brows and cheek bones I just did a very simple matte neutral shadow with a simple winged liner and lashes.
+Since this look is all about the brows and cheekbones I just did a very simple matte neutral shadow with a simple winged liner and lashes.

-1. Brush the brow hairs upwards with a spoolie.
+- Brush the brow hairs upwards with a spoolie.
 A spoolie is your best friend when creating an awesome brow.
 I went back in with the spoolie and softened after every step!

-2. Use a powder or cream to fill in the brow.
+- Use a powder or cream to fill in the brow.
 Use an angled brow brush that is nice and dense.
 This way you can really brush the product through the brow, blending and softening for a more natural look.
-Start your application where you brow needs it most.
+Start your application where your brow needs it most.
 Sometimes we make the mistake of just starting at the front, that may not be where we want the most definition.
 I like to start at the top of the arch in the middle of the brow, blending down and out.
 Use a technique that works best for the brow shape you’re working with!

-3. This step is optional but sometimes I like to go in with a brow pen to sharpen up the edges if that’s the look I’m going for.
+- This step is optional but sometimes I like to go in with a brow pen to sharpen up the edges if that’s the look I’m going for.
 As the first half of the brow tends to be fuller, here on Victoria I used it to add a bit more definition to the second half, accentuating the arch/tail of the brow that much more.

-4. Take a brightening concealer and outline the brow, cleaning up any areas you may have smudged out.
+- Take a brightening concealer and outline the brow, cleaning up any areas you may have smudged out.
 Doing this will also help to lift the brows nicely!

 Next up, complexion…

 I am going to demonstrate on Victoria a simple “everyday” contour.
 There is a big misconception about contouring and highlighting.
 Drawing very distinct and graphic lines is going to look very noticeable in person.
 Although we all love the ultra contoured look on Kimmy K, in the real world that can look a little over the top—although FABulous in photos!

-After I finish applying the contour and highlight, I let it sit on the skin for just a minute or so, to somewhat make it’s mark and absorb.
+After I finish applying the contour and highlight, I let it sit on the skin for just a minute or so, to somewhat make its mark and absorb.
 Then, for a more natural look, I go in with a kabuki brush blending out and softening everything!

-3. I then set the concealer with a brightening powder, I apply this everywhere I applied the lighter concealer as our highlight.
+I then set the concealer with a brightening powder, I apply this everywhere I applied the lighter concealer as our highlight.
 Then I dust a little bit of translucent setting powder over the whole look.

 Here is a look at the finished product!

-I finished the lips with a super pale pink as not to draw away from the amazing brows and cheekbones!
+I finished the lips with super pale pink as not to draw away from the amazing brows and cheekbones!
 Keeping the eyes and lips simple will make the rest of the look pop even more.

 Hope you guys enjoyed this tutorial—try it out for your next night out or just a regular day where you have a few extra minutes and want to look extra fab!